 A student receives 100 units of course credit for most undergraduate courses.
 The appropriate unit value is listed next to the course title in the catalog and in the course details at Class Search.

 Courses may be offered in Summer, Autumn, Winter, or Spring Quarter, or in multiple quarters.
 If a course is not offered in the current academic year but will be offered at a future time, that information appears in this field.

 For faculty contact information, visit the University of Chicago online directory at directory.uchicago.edu.
 Many departmental websites include additional information about the research and scholarly interests of faculty members.

 Because of the interdisciplinary nature of the College, many courses are cross listed in multiple programs of study.
 For example, CMST 10100 Introduction to Film Analysis is cross listed among Art History, Cinema and Media Studies, English Language and Literature, and Visual Arts.

 A course may have one or more prerequisites for registration.
-Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I or MATH 20400 Analysis in Rn II, or MATH 20410 Analysis in Rn II (accelerated).
+Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I, MATH 20250 Abstract Linear Algebra, MATH 20400 Analysis in Rn II, or MATH 20410 Analysis in Rn II (accelerated).
 Another example: Some courses require students to be in their third or fourth year in the College.